probinso/introduction-git/pres.md

 - Gists

 ---
+# Collaborating without Permission
+_Collaboration within a team is different than from outside, as a consiquence of access control._

+- `fork` - Copies repository
+- `pull request` - Shares changes back to source

+---
 # Steps
-1. `fork` issue on Github
+1. `fork` repository on Github
-2. `clone` repository to local directory
+2. `clone` forked repository to local directory
-3. `branch` to encapsulate our edits
-4. Edit files, save and `commit` changes
+3. Edit files, save and `commit` changes
-5. `push` changes to branch on forked repository
+4. `push` changes to branch on forked repository
-6. `pull request` fork-branch on original repository
+5. `pull request` fork-branch on original repository

 ---
 # Courtesy